codefellows-seattle-301d34/03-jquery-and-events/paul-karina/README.md

 05-10-2018 10:57 - Completed the articleView.handleCategoryFilter function to show articled sorted by category and the author selector resets.

+05-10-2018 11:30 - We completed the articleView.handleMainNav function so that the respective sections shows when a nav element is clicked.

 ## Credits and Collaborations